‘Days Of Our Lives’ Spoilers: Lani’s Life Is In Danger After A Terrible Tragedy

 — Las Vegas NV Blog (@LasVegasNvBlog) May 3, 2017

 It’s said that this storyline will carry into next week as she will go through horrible withdrawal from taking such a potent drug.
-On the upcoming episodes of Days of Our Lives, we’ll see Lani try to hide the signs from JJ but given how fragile of a state she’s in, she will have some trouble.
+On the upcoming episodes of Days of Our Lives, we’ll see Lani try to hide the signs from JJ, but given how fragile of a state she’s in, she will have some trouble.

 In other Days of Our Lives spoilers news, Gabi and Julie will have yet another run in with each other.
 Gabi’s conflict will concern Eli, and while Gabi’s friendship with Julie is fractured, Eli’s concern over her conflict will show her that he’s worth a shot.
 This might be the relationship she was waiting for all along.
 It’s obvious that they are committed to a long-term relationship, but where does this leave Chad?

-As Days of Our Lives viewers know, Chad and Gabi have been through the ringer in terms of their will they won’t they romance.
+As Days of Our Lives viewers know, Chad and Gabi have been through the ringer in terms of their will they, won’t they romance.
 This former couple fought for their life when they were trapped in a meat locker thanks to Deimos’ men.
 Throughout that ordeal, they realized that they had feelings for each other again.

-Days of Our Lives spoilers pointed that there was going to be more focus on Chad and Gabi in the future but it wasn’t said whether or not that meant they would be turning romantic again.
-To the delight of some Days of Our Lives viewers Chad had chosen to be with his wife over Gabi, so with Eli in the picture, it looks like we’ll continue to see how his confusion over his feelings for both ladies will consume him.
+Days of Our Lives spoilers pointed that there was going to be more focus on Chad and Gabi in the future, but it wasn’t said whether or not that meant they would be turning romantic again.
+To the delight of some Days of Our Lives viewers, Chad had chosen to be with his wife over Gabi, so with Eli in the picture, it looks like we’ll continue to see how his confusion over his feelings for both ladies will consume him.
 We should also keep in mind that he is also fighting to prove himself to Abigail, so it’s been a rough patch for him in terms of his romantic life.

 #Days of Our Lives spoilers: Chad refuses to let Abigail go, Lani takes on a dangerous task. https://t.co/p9RnO9hFzR #DOOL pic.twitter.com/k0LmJqjxDs